AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560-fa18/_index.md

 The [Schedule](sessions/) for the course.

-The [Course Materials](https://github.com/jkuruzovich/techfundamentals-spring2018-materials), including all data and jupyter notebooks.
+The [Course Materials](https://github.com/jkuruzovich/techfundamentals-fall2018-materials), including all data and jupyter notebooks.

-The [lab.jupyterhub.com](http://lab.analyticsdojo.com) will be available for your assignments.

 The [LMS](https://lms.rpi.edu) will be used for submissions of projects.